wangzhihao/notes/computer_science/tools/mosh/locale_issues.md

 ## Solution

-Use the following commands to check the locale configuration in your OS.
+Use the following commands to check the locale configuration in your __client__ OS.
 Different OS have different naming conventions.
 In our examples, the right name can be en_US.UTF-8

 ```
 shell> locale